It’s common for people to get support with grief or finances when someone close to them has died. Find information on your options.

-Because we all deal with grief in our own way, and in our own time, the desire to reach out for support can be instant, ongoing or delayed.
+We all deal with grief in our own way, and in our own time.
+The desire to reach out for support can be instant, ongoing or delayed.

 It's okay to seek help at any time.

 Grief support can involve different professionals in a variety of settings.
 There is no one fixed course of action as each specialist you might engage can offer different tips, tools, information and coping strategies to get you through the period.